Ashley-Crystal/FinanceTracker/README.md

-# FinanceTracker
+Here's your properly formatted and professional README.md file for the FinanceTracker project:

-The Personal Finance Dashboard is a cross-platform web application designed to help individuals efficiently manage their finances, especially during life transitions such as moving to a new city.
-The app will provide features like tracking expenses, setting budgets, monitoring savings goals, and receiving weekly financial summary emails.
-The system will be integrated with trusted financial APIs to ensure accurate and real-time data processing.
+💸 FinanceTracker – Personal Finance Dashboard
+FinanceTracker is a cross-platform web application designed to help individuals manage their finances efficiently, especially during life transitions like moving to a new city.
+The app enables users to track expenses, set and monitor budgets, achieve savings goals, and receive weekly financial summary emails.
+Trusted financial APIs ensure accurate and real-time data integration.

-Purpose and Goals :
+🎯 Purpose and Goals

-The main objective of the Personal Finance Dashboard is to simplify financial management.
-It enables users to:
+The main objective of FinanceTracker is to simplify personal finance management through automation and visual insights.

+Key Features:
-    Record daily transactions
+📘 Record daily transactions

-    Create and track budgets across spending categories
+🧾 Create and monitor budgets across spending categories

-    Get visual reports of their monthly expenses
+📊 View monthly expense reports with visual charts

-    Receive automatic weekly emails summarizing their spending habits
+📧 Receive automatic weekly summary emails

-    Monitor savings goals and calculate net worth over time
+💰 Monitor savings goals and calculate net worth over time

-    Convert currencies when budgeting in a new country
+🌍 Convert currencies when budgeting in a new country

-    This tool is particularly useful for individuals relocating to a new city, where keeping control over spending is essential.
+This tool is especially useful for individuals relocating to a new city, where managing expenses is crucial.

 🚧 Phase 1 – Core Budgeting Features
-Goal: Build a functional budgeting web app with Firefly III integration.
+🎯 Goal: Build a functional budgeting web app integrated with Firefly III.

-Tasks:
+✅ Tasks:

-Set up a backend (Node.js/Express or Python/Flask) connecting to Firefly III:
+Set up a backend (Node.js/Express or Python/Flask) to connect with Firefly III.

-Authenticate via OAuth2 or personal access token
+Authenticate via OAuth2 or Personal Access Token.

-Implement endpoints and UIs for:
+Implement backend endpoints and frontend UIs for:

-Transaction management (view/create/edit/delete)
+Transaction management (create, view, edit, delete)

-Budget creation and assignment per category
+Budget creation and category assignment

 Monthly spending reports with category breakdown

-UI in React or Vue:
+Build frontend UI in React or Vue:

-Forms for entering transactions and budgets
+Forms for entering transactions and setting budgets

-Dashboard views with tables and charts
+Dashboard views with interactive charts and tables

-Outcomes:
+📌 Outcomes:
-A user can log expenses, set monthly budgets per category, and review summarized spending via a dashboard.
+Users can log expenses, create budgets per category, and view summarized spending on an interactive dashboard.

-Phase 2 – Email Summaries Feature
+✉️ Phase 2 – Email Summaries Feature
-Goal: Add scheduled weekly emails summarizing spending vs budget.
+🎯 Goal: Enable scheduled weekly email summaries of user spending.

-Tasks:
+✅ Tasks:

-Use Firefly III API to fetch weekly transactions and summarize expenses per category.
+Use Firefly III API to fetch weekly transactions and summarize expenses.

 Integrate Mailgun API:

-Sign up (free tier: up to 100 emails/day, 1 domain) Use their REST API (or SMTP) to send HTML emails with summary charts/tables
+Sign up for the free tier (100 emails/day, 1 domain)

+Use REST or SMTP to send summary emails (HTML format with charts/tables)

-Add backend scheduler (cron or node-cron):
+Add a backend scheduler (e.g., cron or node-cron):

-Automatically run summary job weekly (e.g. every Sunday at 8pm)
+Automatically run summary generation job (e.g., Sundays at 8 PM)

-Format data and send via authenticated Mailgun call
+Format and send the email via Mailgun

-Outcomes:
+📌 Outcomes:
-Users get a weekly email with total spending, category breakdown, and budget alerts—keeping them on track.
+Users receive a clear summary of their weekly spending habits with charts and budget alerts directly in their inbox.

-Phase 3 – Net Worth & Savings Dashboard
+📈 Phase 3 – Net Worth & Savings Dashboard
-Goal: Enhance the app by integrating YNAB for asset and savings tracking.
+🎯 Goal: Add integration with YNAB to track savings and net worth.

-Tasks:
+✅ Tasks:

-Add YNAB OAuth integration or personal access token
+Implement YNAB API integration using OAuth or Personal Access Token

-Fetch:
+Fetch the following data:

-User’s budgets, account balances, and categories
+User budgets, account balances, liabilities, and goals

-Total assets vs liabilities and goal statuses

-UI enhancements:
+Add frontend enhancements:

-Net worth over time line chart
+Line chart showing net worth over time

-Savings goal tracking and projection
+Progress bars for savings goal tracking

-Combined dashboard view with Firefly and YNAB data
+Unified dashboard combining Firefly and YNAB data

-Outcomes:
+📌 Outcomes:
-Users can view their total financial health in one place—with budgets, spending, savings, and net worth visualized.
+Users gain a full picture of their financial health—budgets, savings, expenses, and net worth—all in one place.

+🧰 Example Tech Stack
+Layer	Technology
+Backend	Node.js + Express (or Python + Flask)
+Frontend	React or Vue.js + Charting (e.g., Chart.js, Recharts)
+Jobs	node-cron or Celery (Python)
+Auth	OAuth2 or API Token (Firefly III & YNAB)
+Email API	Mailgun REST / SMTP (with DKIM/SPF setup) Deployment	Vercel, Heroku, or AWS Free Tier